istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

 In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows specifying services that should be exposed outside the cluster.

-In Istio Service mesh, a different concept is applied, namely [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
+In Istio Service mesh, on top of Kubernetes and other environments, a different concept is applied, namely [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
 It allows Istio features, for example, monitoring and route rules, to be applied to traffic entering the cluster.

-An alternative approach, applied in Istio before the 0.8 version, is an Istio-aware Envoy-based [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).

-Starting from Istio 0.8, the recommended approach (and the only possible one for non-Kubernetes environments) is to use [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).

-This task describes how to configure Istio to expose a service outside of the service mesh using either approach.
+This task describes how to configure Istio to expose a service outside of the service mesh using [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).

 ## Before you begin